 (Source: Jeremiah Grossman)

-Firewalls have been extensively used to safeguard servers by implementing network based rules; similarly a web application firewall (WAF) is an appliance, server plugin, or filter that applies a set of rules to an HTTP conversation.
+Firewalls have been extensively used to safeguard servers by implementing network-based rules; similarly, a web application firewall (WAF) is an appliance, server plugin, or filter that applies a set of rules to an HTTP conversation.
 Generally, these rules cover common attacks such as Cross-site Scripting (XSS) and SQL Injection.
 By customizing the rules to the application, many attacks can be identified and blocked.
 The effort to perform this customization can be significant and needs to be maintained as the application is modified.
 Some common examples of WAF are ModSecurity and PHPIDS.

-ESAPI (The OWASP Enterprise Security API) is a free, open source, web application security control library developed by OWASP, that makes it easier for programmers to write lower-risk applications.
+ESAPI (The OWASP Enterprise Security API) is a free, open-source, web application security control library developed by OWASP, that makes it easier for programmers to write lower-risk applications.
 The ESAPI libraries are designed to make it easier for programmers to retrofit security into existing applications.
 The ESAPI libraries also serve as a solid foundation for new development.

 With the advent of Web 2.0, Web Applications have significantly improved in functionality as well as presentation but at the same time the risk factor has also increased.
-The ignorant implementation of these technologies impacts the functionality as well as the behavior of the application which poses significant risk for the end user.
+The ignorant implementation of these technologies impacts the functionality as well as the behavior of the application which poses a significant risk for the end user.
 The risk becomes even graver when another flaw in a component is fused with it (in this case XSS + CSRF).
 Thus, in order to be secure, the developers as well as the end users should take due precautions when dealing with web applications.

 References for further reading